tmbdev-archive/webdataset-examples/imagenet/README.md

 the storage bucket is just implemented by `imagenet_train.py`; it is not a part of WebDataset.)

+## Optimizing Local Disk Access

+If your data is stored on a single rotational drive but you use multiple `DataLoader` processes, the reads from the different processes will interfere with one another and give you less I/O bandwidth than you would otherwise get.
+Of course, you could reduce `num_workers` (`--num-workers`), but in that case, you may not have enough CPU for the data augmentation.
+Generally, if you do nothing, `num_workers=8` will result in about 120 Mbytes/s I/O bandwidth on a rotational drive.

+`WebDataset` gives you a couple of options for addressing this case:

+- You can use the `GOPEN_BUFFER` environment variable to increase the buffer size in the streams opened by `WebDataset`

+- You can use an existing buffering program like `mbuffer` to buffer large reads, e.g., `--shards='pipe:mbuffer /my/shards/%s'`

+- You can use a custom program that serializes reads, like `fread` included here, and then use `--shards='pipe:./fread /my/shards/%s'`

+With one of these, you can usually increase aggregate I/O bandwidth from a single rotational drive to about 200 Mbytes/s even using multiple workers trying to read simultaneously.

+Mechanisms like these can be even more important when your primary storage is a RAID system.

 ## Starting a Web Server and Training

 Training against a web server is easy.
 Let's start by starting up a web server;